India Contemporary Artists

 Salman Toor has already had several solo exhibitions in New York and Pakistan: 2023-2024, 'No Ordinary Love', Rose Art Museum at Brandeis University in Waltham, Massachusetts, USA; 2022 'Salman Toor: No Ordinary Love', Baltimore Museum; 2020-2021 "How wil I Know", Whitney Museum, New York; in 2019 "I Know A Place", Nature Morte Gallery, New Delhi; Salman Toor "New Paintings", Gallery: O Art Space, Lahore; 2018 "Time after time, Aicon Gallery, New York; 2017 "Short Stories", Canvas Gallery, Karachi; 2015 "Salman Toor: Drawings from 'The Electrician'", Honey Ramka, New York Resident Alien, Aicon Gallery, New York; 2014 Close Quarters, Canvas Gallery, Karachi; 2013 The Happy Servant, Aicon Gallery, New York; 2011 "I ♥ Kitsch", Rohtas II Gallery, Lahore.

-The artist has also participated in group exhibitions: 2021-2022 Salman Toor at Frick Collection, New York ; 2020-2021 The Pleasure Pavilion: A series of installations, Luhring Augustine, New York ; 2019 Them, Galerie Perrotin, New York, "Home is Not a Place", Anat Ebgi Gallery, LA; 2018 "Are you Here?
+The artist has also participated in group exhibitions: participation of Salman Toor in the 60th Venice Biennale, with an exhibition, from 20 April to 24 November 2024. ; 2021-2022 Salman Toor at Frick Collection, New York ; 2020-2021 The Pleasure Pavilion: A series of installations, Luhring Augustine, New York ; 2019 Them, Galerie Perrotin, New York, "Home is Not a Place", Anat Ebgi Gallery, LA; 2018 "Are you Here?
 Lahore Biennale 2018, Lahore; 2016 ; Kochi-Muziris Biennale 2016, Kochi; 'Go Figure', Aicon Gallery; 2014 'Wrech', Honey Ramka, New York; 2013 Cinephiliac: Art Transcending Technology and Motion, Twelve Gates Art, Gallery, Philiadelphia, Return of The Native, Rohtas II Gallery, Lahore; 2012 Stop Play Pause Repeat, Lawrie Shabibi Gallery, Dubai Letters to Taseer II, Drawing Room Gallery, Lahore.

 Pinault Foundation in Paris bought two works by Salman Toor in 2023.